 Although the implementation of Mitigation Measure 5.2-1 would provide improvements to the segment of Del Mar Heights Road from I-5 SB ramps to I-5 NB ramps, direct impacts would remain significant because the roadway segment would continue to operate at LOS E even with implementation of this proposed improvement.
+In addition, the payment required by Mitigation Measure 5.2-1.1 would not assure construction of a third, eastbound-lane on the Del Mar Heights Road bridge as the improvements are not within the jurisdiction or control of the City.
 Therefore, direct impacts would remain significant.

 Mitigation is proposed that would mitigate significant direct and cumulative impacts to the segment of Del Mar Heights Road from I-5 NB ramps to High Bluff Drive (Mitigation Measure 5.2-2).
-Direct and cumulative impacts would remain potentially significant following the installation of the improvements, which are outside the control of the City.
+However, direct and cumulative impacts would remain significant because: (1) the identified improvement is not within the City's jurisdiction-and requires a Traffic Mitigation Agreement with Caltrans to connect to the I-5 NB ramp; and (2) the roadway segment would continue to operate at LOS F even with implementation of this proposed improvement.

 With implementation of Mitigation Measures 5.2-3 and 5.2-4, cumulative impacts to the segment of El Camino Real from Via de la Valle to San Dieguito Road and Via de la Valle from San Andres Drive to El Camino Real (West) would be reduced to a less than significant level.
-Although the project applicant would make a fair-share contribution toward the widening of these segments, direct impacts to these two segments would remain significant because there is no assurance of when the planned road widening improvements would occur and it is possible that one or more project Phases could be constructed before the planned roadway improvements.
+Although the project applicant would make a fair-share contribution toward the widening of these segments, direct impacts to these two segments would remain significant because there is no assurance of when the planned road widening improvements would occur, and it is possible that one or more project Phases could be constructed before the planned roadway improvements.
 In that case, the roadway segments would continue to operate at LOS F with the project, and project traffic would exceed the City's significance thresholds.
 Direct impact to these roadway segments would remain significant until the road improvements are completed.